ChrisKibble/WinAdmins.Chat/index.md

 ## How do I join?

-To join the WinAdmins Chat, simply click on the invitation link below.
+To join the WinAdmins Chat click on the invitation link below.
 If you do not already have a Discord account, you will need to create one to continue.

 > [![Join the WinAdmins Chat](images/discord.png)](http://discord.gg/Rz4y7r9)